-This tool is designed to operate on 90 PSIG.
+This Spline Drive Tool is designed to operate on 90 PSIG.
 Lower pressure (below 90 PSIG) will reduce performance of the tool.
 Higher air pressure (over 90 PSIG) raises the performance of the tool beyond its rated capacity and could cause serious damage to tool and user.